 Owner and Founder of

 Her experiences as an Oncology nurse kindled her passion for yoga even more through the opportunities of teaching to her patients and team members of various hospital facilities.
 Shionta incorporates her skill set as a nurse and yoga practitioner to work with every ‘body’ type including students that have cancer, rare genetic conditions, musculoskeletal disorders, acute and chronic pain, mental imbalances, anxiety and depression.
-She has worked with UF Health Cancer Center of Orlando Health’s Integrative Medicine team, Northside Hospital, Georgia Tech’s Horizon Enrichment program, Black Nurses Association, The Wellness Sanctuary Inc., Black Women Who Plan and Create and with fellow teachers at the Dirty South Yoga Festival.
-In addition to her dedication to Black Girls Run organization as a member and Orlando co-ambassador; she was invited to share her practice at Sweat With Your Sole 2016 conference in Atlanta, GA and also at SWYS 2019 conference in Charlotte, NC not only as a teacher but also a public speaker.
+She has worked with UF Health Cancer Center of Orlando Health’s Integrative Medicine team, Northside Hospital's Pastoral Care, Georgia Tech’s Horizon Enrichment program, Black Nurses Association, The Wellness Sanctuary Inc., Black Women Who Plan and Create and with fellow teachers at the Dirty South Yoga Festival.
+In addition to her dedication to Black Girls Run organization as a member and former Orlando co-ambassador; she was invited to share her practice at Sweat With Your Sole 2016 conference in Atlanta, GA and also at SWYS 2019 conference in Charlotte, NC not only as a teacher but also a public speaker.